Secondary education in the United States: Alternate day block scheduling

-Also referred to as A/B block scheduling, Odd/Even block scheduling, or Day 1/ Day 2 block scheduling.
+Also referred to as A/B (day) scheduling, odd/even (day) scheduling, or (day) 1/2 block scheduling.
 Students take three to four courses, around 90–120 minutes in length, per day all year long on alternating days resulting in a full six or eight courses per year.
 An example table of a possible schedule is provided below.

-4x4 Block Scheduling
+4×4 Block Scheduling

 Students take four courses, around 90 minutes in length, every day for the first semester and take four different courses every day for the second semester.
 This results in a full eight courses taken per year.
 An example table of a possible schedule is provided below.

 Teacher certification

-Teachers are certified in one of two areas for high school (and in some states, certification can be to teach grades 6-12).
+Teachers are certified in one of two areas for high school (and in some states, certification can be to teach grades 6–12).
 These certifications can overlap.
-In Missouri, for example, middle school certification covers grades 6–8, elementary school certification covers up to grade 5, and high school certification covers grades 9–12.
+In Missouri, for example, middle school certification covers grades 6–8, elementary school certification covers kindergarten to grade 5, and high school certification covers grades 9–12.
 This reflects the wide range of grade combinations of middle schools, junior high schools, and elementary schools.
 Alternatively, some states certify teachers in various curricular areas (such as math or history) to teach secondary education.